Is my phone number public on people-search sites?

 Either way, you need to know where you are exposed first.
 The free scan gives you that map.

-Removing your phone number from broker sites will not stop every spam call overnight, and it will not erase your number from the internet entirely.
+Removing your phone number from data broker sites will not stop every spam call overnight, and it will not erase your number from the internet entirely.
 Anyone who already has it in a marketing list will keep using it.

 - Weeks 1–2: Removal requests are submitted and queued.
 No noticeable change in calls.